yormi/AsyncIt/README.md

 npm install -D babel-polyfill
 ```

 I recommend to include the polyfill in the test command.
-If you code in ES5 and don't any compiler, I would personnally use something like:
+If you code in ES5 and don't use any transpiler, I would  use something like:

 ```
 mocha test/end_to_end/ -r babel-polyfill -r test-them-all --recursive